large/SimpleCrossFrameworkIPC/README.md

     }
 ```

-Server contains the data in the interface, so it needs to be filled
+Server contains the data in the interface, here presented as static values.
+You can use most common data types; int, string, char, float, double, long etc...
 ```c#
     public class Simple : ISimple
     {